GustafWallstrom/diSCore/README.md

 This is a project in the course TDDD27 - Advanced Web Programming.
 It is a web application for keeping track of your score when playing disc golf.
 Basics:
 - You are able to create a user to save your scores (number of total strokes and the difference from the course´s par).
+(DONE)
 - Users can look at other users scores.
+(DONE)
-- When playing you can either choose a pre-added course or add a new one (keeps track of par and number of holes).
+- When playing you can either choose a pre-added course or add a new one (keeps track of par and number of holes). (player can only play pre-added courses)
 Extendend goals if there´s time:
 - You can add another user while playing to add a match for them aswell.
+(Was not implemented)
 - Graphs to see the progression of your games.
+(DONE)

 Technical Description: